catalyst-team/catalyst-info/README.md

 ----------

 ### [Reaction](https://github.com/catalyst-team/reaction).
-The youngest project Catalyst-team
+The youngest project from Catalyst-team

 Reaction was created as a framework for serving Catalyst models in production.

-With only a couple of hundred lines of code, Reaction allows you to run your models via [API](https://github.com/catalyst-team/reaction/blob/master/example/web.py#L55).
+With only a couple of hundred lines of code inside, Reaction allows you to run your models via [API](https://github.com/catalyst-team/reaction/blob/master/example/web.py#L55).
 All you need to do is describe the model and how it will [predict the requests](https://github.com/catalyst-team/reaction/blob/master/example/services.py#L26).
 Everything else is handled by Reaction.

 The service configuration is [described in YAML](https://github.com/catalyst-team/reaction/blob/master/example/docker-compose.yml).